kisangkay/Milestone2_Group62/Software Design Document.md

 **4. Filter for Nutrition Level:**

-**Functionality:** Foods may be filtered by users according to three levels of nutritional content (low, mid, and high) for components including fat, protein, carbs, sugar, and total nutritional density.
+**Functionality:** Foods may be filtered by users according to three levels of nutritional content (low, mid, and high) for <span style="color:red">nutritional values including fat, protein, carbs, sugar, and nutritional density etc.

 **Output:** Assists users with locating foods that meet particular dietary requirements by classifying items as low, mid, or high for the selected nutrient.

-**5. Analysis of Nutrient Correlation (Additional Feature):**
+**5. Analysis of Nutrient <span style="color:red"> Density Visualizer </span> (Additional Feature):**

-**Functionality:** Users may examine how two or more nutrients are correlated, for example, how fat and carbs or vitamins and minerals are related.
+**Functionality:** Users may examine how <span style="color:red"> three nutrients vary in range of the selected nutrient, for example, how fats or how vitamins range in the selected foods differ.

-**Output:** To assist users in understanding the relationships between various nutrients, scatter plots displaying the correlation are provided, along with trend lines and correlation coefficients.
+**Output:** To assist users in <span style="color:red">  better visualizing to understand the relationships between various food items,though a generated bar graph clearly showing the ranges in values as heights of the bar graph.

-**6. Export Data:**

-**Functionality:** The nutritional data and visualizations may be exported by users for additional study or distribution.

-**Output:** Enables data to be exported for offline analysis or display in a variety of formats (CSV, PNG for graphs).

-**7. Easily navigable graphical interface:**
+**6. Easily navigable graphical interface:**

 **Functionality:** The system offers a graphical user interface that is simple to use and intuitive for smooth data processing and visualization.

 **Output:** A user-friendly, aesthetically pleasing interface that leads non-technical people through the process of exploring data.

-**8. Options for Sorting and Filtering Data:**
+**7. Options for Sorting and Filtering Data:**

-**Functionality:** The food list may be sorted by the user according to various parameters (e.g., foods with the lowest fat or highest to lowest protein content).
+**Functionality:** The food list may be sorted by the user according to various parameters (e.g., foods with <span style="color:red"> a specific range of the nutrient value.

 **Output:** To facilitate decision-making, lists are sorted according to user-selected filters or sorting choices.